TITANIUM

 Users, Database, Performance

 There are several factors that could affect how many users in your center can use Titanium Schedule simultaneously with acceptable performance.
 Titanium Schedule itself is licensed for a given number of concurrent users.
 Our base product licenses your center for five users, and you can purchase additional user licenses in five-user blocks.
 Your license agreement with Microsoft for the version of SQL Server you use, combined with the performance of the hardware and network you use, will determine how many users your center can support with acceptable performance.
-For example:

 Titanium on Macs